Avanade to help Suncorp expand Azure footprint

 The new agreement underpins Suncorp’s workplace of the future agenda, aiming to deliver a hybrid work experience for more than 13,000 employees.

-Suncorp has already rolled out 10,000 Microsoft Surface laptops to ANZ employees and 150 Surface Hubs at its new headquarters in Brisbane and other ANZ offices.
+Suncorp has already rolled out 10,000 Microsoft Surface laptops to Australia and New Zealand (ANZ) employees and 150 Surface Hubs at its new headquarters in Brisbane and other ANZ offices.
 The aim is for these devices to be used in collaborative hybrid meeting spaces and help Suncorp’s disaster response teams to better support customers during major natural disasters and weather events.
 Suncorp already uses Teams, OneDrive, SharePoint and Yammer.

 Suncorp will work with Avanade to expand its Azure migration, which will also involve VMWare Cloud on AWS, Azure Red Hat OpenShift and Microsoft's Azure VMware Solution.